 Symptoms of Deformational Plagiocephaly

-Parents and even pediatricians may sometimes confuse the symptoms of deformational plagiocephaly with other, more serious conditions, but a trained expert in craniofacial disorders will be able to make the diagnosis quickly (see Diagnosing and Treating Deformational Plagiocephaly.)
+Deformational plagiocephaly can be confused with other more serious conditions, but a trained expert in craniofacial disorders will be able to make the diagnosis quickly (see Diagnosing and Treating Deformational Plagiocephaly.)

 Request an Appointment | Refer a Patient